chrisbudnik/youtube-research/readme.md

-# **YouTube Data**
+# **YouTube Data Module**

 A simple module to interact with the YouTube Data API and retrieve video transcripts.
+Responses are packed into **Pydantic models** for seamless data handling.
+The module uses raw HTTP requests with **httpx** and optimizes API costs by allowing batch operations — for example, fetching multiple video details at once.

+---

 ## 🌟 Overview